Antala/jean-type-check/README.md

 ### isNumber(o)

-Checks if passed element type is boolean
+Checks if passed element type is number

 **Parameters**
 - **o**: `Any` - element to be checked

 **Returns**
--  `Boolean` - True, if element type is boolean, false otherwise
+-  `Boolean` - True, if element type is number, false otherwise

 ### isObject(o)